 Feeling unwell?
-Your mobile could be your best defence against infectionDecember 7th, 2012 in Diseases, Conditions, Syndromes /
+Your mobile could be your best defence against infectionDecember 7, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Reporting disease using mobiles and online systems is the next weapon against emerging infectious diseases, a new study suggests.